Shuttle to Erwin

 "Sure!"
 I answered.

 And such is the way of the Appalachian Trail.
-Within minutes of meeting complete strangers you are friends and sharing motel rooms.
+Within minutes of meeting complete strangers, you are friends and sharing motel rooms.

-Our shuttle driver, Marie Bradford, took us to the Super 8 Motel.
+Our shuttle driver, Marie Bradford, took us to a Super 8 Motel.

 View from the Super 8 in Erwin

-The motel wasn't near any good options, so I had to walk a couple miles.
-I decided upon a Mexican restaurant.
-On the way to it I saw Bluestem, Uncle Puck, Wahoo and a hiker I had not met before named White Beard.
-They were exiting a Chinese restaurant, so I chatted with them a bit.
+As I walked along a busy highway, I saw Bluestem, Uncle Puck, Wahoo, and a hiker I had not met before named White Beard.
+They were leaving a Chinese restaurant, so I stopped to catch up with them.
+I had not seen them since Franklin, N.C.

 One long party from front to end